robwco/workshop-marketing/confirmation.md

 First off, welcome!
 I just sent you an email.

-**Make sure to whitelist my email address to keep gmail from throwing my emails out.**
+**Make sure to whitelist my email address to keep gmail from throwing my emails out.
+This is how you will get referrals from me and other members.**

-Each Friday I send a small group of freelancers some projects from that week.
-These projects come directly to me and are sometimes available nowhere else so they're a great batch of gigs.
+On Fridays, I send projects out.
+These projects come directly to me and are sometimes available nowhere else so they're high value.
+I monitor them to make sure they're high-quality with realistic budgets and timeframes.

 To get this weekly email, there's 3 ways you can sign up: